aghstrategies/com.aghstrategies.introtodonateform/readme.md

 ```
 ### Drupal:

-C) If using drupal have a form action formatted like this: `<form action="http://example.com/civicrm/contribute/transact" method="get">` and the following hidden fields:
+If using drupal have a form action formatted like this: `<form action="http://example.com/civicrm/contribute/transact" method="get">` and the following hidden fields:

 ```html